Causal Inference via Style Transfer for Out-of-distribution Generalisation: Related Work

 \textbf{Causal Inference }has been a fundamental research topic.
-Its aim is to reconstruct causal relationships between variables and estimate causal effect to the variables~\cite{yao2021survey,glymour2016causal}.
-Causal inference has been applied to many deep learning research problems, especially in domain adaptation~\cite{magliacane2018domain,rojas2018invariant,zhang2013domain} and DG~\cite{wang2022out,mahajan2021domain,mitrovic2021representation}.
+It aims to reconstruct causal relationships between variables and estimate causal effects on variables of interest~\cite{yao2021survey,glymour2016causal}.
+Causal inference has been applied to many deep learning research problems, especially in domain adaptation (DA)~\cite{magliacane2018domain,rojas2018invariant,zhang2013domain,yue2021transporting} and domain generalisation (DG)~\cite{wang2022out,mahajan2021domain,mitrovic2021representation}.
 However, various difficulties curtail its development in deep learning.
-The most common application of causal inference is removing spurious effect of domain-variant confounders that affect the generalisation ability of deep models~\cite{yang2021causal,li2021confounder}.
-Existing methods often adopt back-door adjustment to derive causal relationships.
+The most common application of causal inference is removing spurious correlations of domain-specific confounders that affect the generalisation ability of deep models~\cite{yang2021causal,li2021confounder}.
+Existing methods often adopt back-door adjustment to derive the causal dependence.
 Examples include visual grounding~\cite{huang2022deconfounded}, semantic segmentation~\cite{zhang2020causal}, and object detection~\cite{wang2020visual}.
-However, in practice, confounders may not be always unobservable.
+However, in practice, confounders may not be always observed.
 In addition, they are hard to be derived~\cite{glymour2016causal,von2021self}.
-In this case, front-door adjustment~\cite{pearl1995causal} is often preferred.
-Front-door adjustment makes use of mediator variables to capture intermediate causal effect.
-The effectiveness of the front-door adjustment approach has also been verified in many tasks such as vision-language tasks~\cite{yang2021causal}, image captioning~\cite{yang2021deconfounded}, and DG~\cite{li2021confounder}.
-The main difference between our front-door based algorithm and others is the interpretation of the front-door formula in causal relationship learning.
-To the best of our knowledge, the incarnation of neural style transfer in front-door adjustment is novel.
-It is a sensible and effective way for DG, which is proven by our experiments.
+In this case, front-door adjustment (FA)~\cite{pearl1995causal,glymour2016causal} is often preferred.
+FA makes use of a mediator variable to capture the intermediate causal effect.
+The effectiveness of the FA approach has also been verified in many tasks such as vision-language tasks~\cite{yang2021causal}, image captioning~\cite{yang2021deconfounded}, and DG~\cite{li2021confounder}.
+The main difference between our front-door-based algorithm and others is the interpretation of the front-door formula in causal learning.
+To the best of our knowledge, the incarnation of style transfer algorithms~\cite{huang2017arbitrary,jing2019neural,li2021random} in FA is novel.
+It is a sensible and effective way for DG, which is proven by our experimental results.
+Asides, to deal with hidden confounders, instrumental~\cite{baiocchi2014instrumental,tang2021adversarial} or proxy~\cite{yue2021transporting,miao2018identifying} variables can also be used.
+However, in the DG problem, identifying the appropriate mediator variable for FA presents fewer challenges and offers greater practicality compared to selecting instrumental or proxy variables.
+Causal inference methods are not straightforward to be technically implemented for practical computer vision tasks.
+Our work can be seen as the first attempt to effectively apply FA via style transfer algorithms for DG.